 One of the more rewarding aspects of being a part of the fishing-industrial complex is sharing experiences and information face-to-face with fellow flyfishers.
 Having spent years in the corporate/office gulag, I am quite familiar with the concept of “death by PowerPoint.”
 Rest assured, that’s not how I roll.
-I love speaking in front of a group, and my presentations are highly interactive.
+I love speaking in front of a group, and my presentations are highly entertaining and interactive.
 For references and testimonials, please see the comments section below.
 To book an appearance, email me at swculton at yahoo.com, or call 860-918-0228.

-NEW!
 TROUT FISHING FOR STRIPED BASS

 Anyone can catch aggressive, willing-to-chase striped bass.
 But what about the stripers that are holding on station, feeding on a specific bait?
 What about the larger bass — those that are measured in pounds instead of inches — that are not willing to chase a stripped fly?
 Many of the answers can be found within traditional trout and salmon tactics.
 “Trout Fishing For Striped Bass” reveals that stripers behave very much like trout.
 By taking a more analytic approach to striper fishing, matching flies to bait, and harnessing the power of the floating line, anglers can present flies like the naturals the stripers are feeding on — and begin to catch the striped bass that everyone can’t.